dluman/PyFactory/README.md

 ## Notes

-The module doesn't handle inheritance very well right now; I need to fix that for the actual application for which this is destined.
+The module can handle single or multiple inheritance as of `0.2.0` -- find it everywhere reputable Python modules are listed (i.e. only `PyPI`, rly).

 Obligatory "it's under construction" statement.